 Fresh Water Capacity: 48 gal

 Black Water Capacity: 45 gal

 The 381RD fifth-wheel trailer features a bedroom with a queen-size bed, dryer, washer, wardrobe, and dresser.
 It also has a spacious bathroom, which has a good shower area with a decent-sized tub.

-If you want a home-cooked meal on a cold winter night, you can use the kitchen, which has all the essentials.
+If you want a home-cooked meal on a cold winter night, you can use the kitchen, which boasts all the essentials.
 These include a refrigerator, pantry, stove, and a residential pantry as well.
 The kitchen also boasts a lot of storage space in the cabinets.

-Moreover, the 381RD has an incredible living area with two tri-fold sofas and a great theatre sofa.
+As well as this, the 381RD has an incredible living area with two tri-fold sofas and a great theatre sofa.
 This means movie nights would be just as amazing as cinema viewing.
 All in all, this model has a lot of space for long trips, full-time living, and all your winter clothes & quilts.

 Who is the 381RD Best For?

 The Coachmen Chaparral 381RD is a great cold-weather fifth-wheel trailer with so much more to offer than just a shelter from the cold.
 It's made for you to live and hang out as you would in your apartment suite.
 This is great to have family and friends over or even to invite other RV-ers you meet in RV parks.